EFA spokesman assures Zamalek's position is secure after Senegal's Generation Foot's withdrawal (Photo: Al- Ahram)

-Egyptian Football Association (EFA)'s spokesman Osama Ismail revealed on Sunday that Zamalek's standing concerning their cancelled game against Senegal's Generation Foot
+Egyptian Football Association (EFA)'s spokesman Osama Ismail revealed on Sunday that Zamalek's standing concerning their cancelled game against Senegal's Generation Foot is safe.

 The game between Zamalek and Generation Foot was cancelled yesterday after the Senegalese team failed to show up in protest against the Confederation of Africa Football's (CAF) decision to postpone the game for one day.